-Before disclosing personally identifiable information from a student's records, the district must verify the identity of the person, including a parent or the student, requesting the information.
+Before disclosing personally identifiable information from a student's records, the district must verify the

 Virtually all information pertaining to student performance-including grades, test results, and disciplinary records-is considered confidential educational records.

 Inspection and release of student records is restricted to an eligible student or a student's parent-whether married, separated, or divorced-unless the school receives a copy of a court order terminating parental rights or the right to access a student's education records.